7 Habits That Could Be Preventing You From Getting Pregnant

 Exercises are good, but strenuous exercises are not so great for fertility.
 There may be some pressure in your body that won’t allow the embryo to develop in your body.

-As much as possible, monitor your eating pattern and ensure you always eat nutritious food.
+As much as possible, monitor your eating patterns and ensure you always eat nutritious food, especially those that increase your pregnancy chances.
+Try to avoid junk food as much as possible.

 RELATED: Looking To Boost Your Fertility?
 Here Are Some Super Foods You Should Be Eating